 Highly unreactive May react with

 The reactivity series provides the study of properties and reactivities of the metals, Apart from this reactivity series also provides several other important applications.
 For example, the result we get out of the reactions between metals and acids, metals and water, and single displacement reactions between metals can be predicted.

 Calcium and the metals that are more reactive than calcium in the reactivity series can react with cold water to form the corresponding hydroxide while liberating hydrogen gas.
 For example, the reaction between potassium and water yields potassium hydroxide and H2 gas, as described by the chemical equation provided below.

 2K + 2H2O → 2KOH + H2

-- Reaction with Acid and bases: Metals, displace hydrogen from its dilute acids which are more reactive than hydrogen, and form respective metal salts and hydrogen gas.
+Metals that are more reactive than hydrogen can displace hydrogen from dilute acids, and form respective metal salts and hydrogen gas.

-Metal + dilute acid → Salt + Hydrogen gas
+Metal + Dilute Acid or Base → Salt + Hydrogen gas

-- Sodium metal has a tendency to displace hydrogen from hydrogen chloride (HCl) to form sodium chloride and liberate hydrogen gas. the reaction is given below:
+For example, sodium metal has a tendency to displace hydrogen from hydrogen chloride (HCl) to form sodium chloride and liberate hydrogen gas.
+The reaction is given below:

 2Na(s) + 2HCl (dilute) → 2NaCl (aq) + H2(g)

 For another example, Iron can displace hydrogen from the sulfuric acid to make Iron Sulfate and Hydrogen gas, and the balanced chemical reaction of the same is as follows: